 Facts about Phoenix Arizona, Az.

-Residents of Phoenix live in the 602, 480 and 623 area codes, and are located in the Mountain Standard Time Zone.
+Residents of Phoenix live in the 602, 480 and 623 area codes.
+Additionally, these are located in the Mountain Standard Time Zone.
 Phoenix does not participate in daylight savings time.
 Phoenix covers 512 square miles and, is the largest state capital in America.
 The city had a population of over 4.5 million as of 2016.
 The city is expected to grow by another 1.5 million people in 2017.

-Winter in Phoenix has high temperatures that range from the mid-60s to lower 70s and lows ranging from the lower 40s to high 40s.
+Winter in Phoenix has high temperatures that range from the mid-60s to lower 70s.
+Also, lows ranging from the lower 40s to high 40s.
 Although these temperatures are normal for Phoenix, it is possible to see snow on rare occasions when weather patterns are right.

 Spring in Phoenix is delightful with lows ranging from the low 50s to mid-60s and highs ranging from the mid-70s to the low 90s.
 Temperatures in the Fall are similar with lows ranging from the low 50s to the mid-70s and highs ranging from the lower 70s to upper 90s.